 Excitotoxicity is a key factor in nerve damage following a stroke.

-The buildup of iron in the brain seems to play a role in degenerative diseases such as Alzheimer's, Parkinson's, and ALS, possibly as part of a cycle of excitotoxicity and cell death.
+The buildup of iron in the brain may play a role in degenerative diseases such as Alzheimer's, Parkinson's, and ALS, possibly as part of a cycle of excitotoxicity and cell death.

 Neuroprotective agents counter the effects of neurodegeneration, or nerve breakdown.